Blog

 A laboratory information system software solution records, updates, and stores patient-related information, tracks samples, and generates and distributes lab reports.

-For medical labs to keep pace with the changing times and added demands on their businesses, investing in a robust and modern LIS system software that brings innovation into their labs is imperative.
+For medical labs to keep pace with the changing times and the added demands on their businesses, investing in a robust, modern LIS system software that brings innovation into their labs is imperative.
 Without it, the labs will struggle with efficiency, accuracy, and accessibility.

-They’ll struggle because legacy laboratory information systems dating back 10 years or more will lack several features and vital functionality that come standard in a modern medical LIS system.
-These modern pathology lab management solutions are much better at serving as a mission-critical system of record and a single source of truth for many reasons.
+They’ll struggle because legacy LIS systems dating back 10 years or more will lack several features and vital functionality that come standard in modern clinical and pathology LIS systems.
+These modern laboratory workflow management solutions are much better at serving as mission-critical systems of record and single sources of truth for many reasons.

-For a closer look at the stark differences between the best laboratory information systems and rigid and outdated legacy LIS software, we invite you to click below.
+For a closer look at the stark differences between the best laboratory information system software and rigid, outdated legacy LIS systems, click below.

 Examples of Advanced Laboratory Information Systems

-Now that we’ve established the importance of a modern medical laboratory information system and its critical role in enhancing laboratory informatics, let’s dive deeper and highlight specific examples of how an advanced LIS system promotes overall lab value by effectively integrating cutting-edge technology into a laboratory setting.
+Now that we’ve established the importance of a modern medical laboratory information system and its critical role in enhancing lab informatics, let’s dive deeper and highlight specific examples of how an advanced lab information system promotes overall lab value by effectively integrating cutting-edge technology into a laboratory setting.

 Sample Tracking

-A pathology specimen tracking system or lab sample management system comes standard with an advanced LIS system software, offering comprehensive and error-free sample tracking capabilities.
-From sample collection to test results, the laboratory information system ensures that every sample is accounted for and processed correctly.
+A pathology specimen tracking system/ lab sample management system comes standard with an advanced LIS software platform, offering comprehensive, error-free sample tracking capabilities.
+From collection to test results, the laboratory information system ensures that every sample is accounted for and processed correctly.

 Gone are the days of missing or misidentified samples that result in delayed turnaround times.
-Those headaches have been replaced by a pathology lab management system that assigns specimen-unique identifiers when a test order is placed, integrates with barcode printing hardware, and provides full traceability for all specimens, including specimens attached to batch orders.
+Those challenges are eliminated with a modern sample tracking system that automatically generates a unique identifier as a test is ordered, connects directly with barcode printing devices, and delivers end-to-end traceability, including complete tracking for samples associated with batch orders.

 Rules and Automation

-The best laboratory information system software features rule configuration functionality.
+The best laboratory information system software platforms feature rule configuration functionality.
 By stringing together rules that lead to a logical conclusion, automation is created to eliminate repetitive manual tasks.

-Learn More: Automation in Pathology Labs Using Advanced LIS System Software
+Discover More: Automation in Labs Using Advanced LIS System Software

 Interfacing With Laboratory Software Systems and Third Parties

-Integrating a medical LIS system with other laboratory software and vendor systems remains a widespread challenge, largely due to a lack of industry standardization and the persistence of older LIS software platforms that weren’t built for modern interoperability.
+Integrating a medical LIS with other laboratory software systems and lab vendors remains a widespread challenge, largely due to a lack of industry standardization and the persistence of older LIS system platforms that weren’t built for modern interoperability.

-Fortunately, the landscape is shifting as modern LIS systems outperform legacy platforms by delivering far greater interoperability.
+Fortunately, the landscape is shifting as modern clinical and anatomic pathology software systems outperform legacy platforms by delivering far greater interoperability.
 Today’s LIS systems can seamlessly connect with lab analyzers, electronic health records (EHRs), state registries, and third-party applications with far less complexity than in the past.

 Equipped with a robust interface engine, a modern LIS medical solution supports all major data exchange protocols, including FHIR, HL7, X12, XML, CSV, PDF, Flat File, ASTM, and RESTful APIs, enabling smooth and efficient integration across the healthcare ecosystem.